Skip to main content

 Is not equal toFinds entities that have a different value than the one selected.

-Is aboveFinds entities that have a greater value than the one selected.
+Is aboveFinds entities that have a greater numeric value than the one selected.

-Is belowFinds entities that have a smaller value than the one selected.
+Is belowFinds entities that have a smaller numeric value than the one selected.

-Is betweenFinds entities that have a value within a specific range.
+Is betweenFinds entities that have a date value within a specific range.